galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">appASG</h4></summary>
 <p>
-This resource creates the launch configuration we will use for the application AMIs.
+This resource creates the application auto scaling group.
+This group will allow us to have the number of AMIs increase or decrease based on load.

 ```json
 "appASG": {
       "Type": "AWS::AutoScaling::AutoScalingGroup",